What is the background to CE Marking?

 health

-and safety requirements (EHSR’s) and harmonised European
+and safety requirements (EHSR’s)

-standards (HES’s)
+and harmonised European standards (HES’s)

-able to compile a technical file proving conformance
+technical file proving conformance

-Draw up a declaration of
+Draw up a declaration

-conformity and affix the CE mark to the equipment
+of conformity and affix the CE mark to the equipment

 Essential Health and Safety Requirements